 “The Beginning” according to Christ

 But Sailhamer has an even bigger problem.
-His views of the creation of man are in direct conflict with our Lord’s.
+His view of the creation of man contradict our Lord’s view.
 Sailhamer insists Adam and Eve were not made from the beginning, but were “latecomers” created, perhaps, billions of years after the beginning.
-But Christ made explicit comments to the contrary.
-According to Matthew:

 Matt.
 19:4 And He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female,’ 5 and said, “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 6 So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate.”